 IV – Living the Great Turning

-Our program offers monthly webinars and affinity caucuses, an online learning platform, study circles, prep work, and optional “cafes.”
-Webinars will be held the second Saturday of the month at two different times to accommodate worldwide participants.
-Caucuses will be offered on the fourth Saturday of each month.
+The Facilitator Development Program includes monthly live Webinars and live Liberation Labs, an online learning platform, study circles, prep work, and a practicum.
+Webinars will be held the second Saturday of the month (+1 day) at two different times to accommodate worldwide participants.
+Liberation Labs will be offered on the fourth Saturday of each month (+1 day).

 You will be expected to read one core textbook for each of the four threads along with other materials on environmental and political challenges, anti-oppression, social justice issues, facilitation skills, working with trauma, and living the Great Turning with support from mindfulness, nature connection, diversity, and joy.